 on CodePen.

-Up until now, we’ve used CSS only to create dropdown menus.
-Now, let’s use JavaScript to toggle the dropdown instead of using the checkbox hack.
+Up until now, we’ve only used CSS to create dropdown menus.
+Now, let’s use JavaScript to toggle the dropdown instead of the checkbox hack.
 We’ll begin by making modifications to the CSS:

 In this approach, we move away from using the CSS pseudo-classes and instead employ custom class names that we will add to the target elements using JavaScript.